The Large Hadron-Electron Collider at the HL-LHC: Top Quark Physics

 \subsection{Top Quark Polarisation}

 Single top quarks produced via the $e^+ p \rightarrow t \bar{\nu}$ processes possess a high degree of spin polarisation in terms of a basis which decomposes the top quark spin in its rest frame along the direction of the incoming $e$~beam~\cite{Atag:2006by}.
-It has been investigated for $\sqrt{s} = 1.6\,\TeV$ in $e^+p$ scattering, that the spin fraction defined as the ratio of the polarised cross section to the unpolarised one, reaches $96\%$ allowing a detailed study of top quark spin and polarisation.
+It has been investigated for $\sqrt{s} = 1.6\,\TeV$ in $e^+p$ scattering, that the spin fraction defined as the ratio of the polarised cross section to the unpolarised one, reaches $96\%$ allowing a detailed study of the polarisation and the spin of the top quark.
 Exploring the angle between the momentum direction of the charged lepton from top quark decay and the spin quantisation axis in the top quark rest frame, anomalous $Wtb$ couplings can be tested.
 Assuming a total systematic uncertainty of $10\%$ the expected sensitivity for $\sqrt{s} = 1.6\,\TeV$ reaches $\pm 3\%$ for $f_2^L$, and $\pm 7\%$ for $f_2^R$ as defined in Eq.~(\ref{eq:anom_Wtb_couplings}).